radfordm-osu/radfordm-osu.github.io/oculus/envSetup/readme.md

 # Unity
 There are numerous items and features you'll have to enable within Unity to begin developing for the Quest 2.

+Before getting started, it is recommend you create a new branch (or entirely new repo) containing your project, as you'll be making significant changes that cannot (and should not) be merged into main.

 1. Go to the Package Manager Settings and go to "Advanced Settings"
 2. Enable Preview Packages.
 3. Open the Package Manager and install the following packages, if not installed already: